Starts Regatta Saturday, after the awards ceremony

 - Please note that the refs are volunteers who know the game but are not certified.
 Be nice.

-- For timing purposes, the tournament will be played on two courts: the sand court at regatta site and the grass court at Morrisons (lots 78-79).
+- For timing purposes, the tournament may be played on two courts: the sand court at regatta site and the grass court at Morrisons (lots 78-79).

 - A player can only be on 1 team, no switching teams (even after your team gets knocked out).